sergiygonta/algotrading/README.md

 # algotrading
 The algorithm analyses historical data and decides whether to buy shares or sell.
-It takes into consideration open, close, high and low prices of time period from yesterday to the past, until he notices a trend on the basis of which one can make a decision.
+It takes into consideration:
+- chart analysis, until he notices a trend,
+- trading patterns and formations,
+- analysis of historical data using neural networks, based of which it makes a decision.
 Requirements:
  1. pip install -r /path_to_project/algotrading/requirements.txt